 - friendship with other Leaders and their families;

-- access to LLLI as well as Area resources which are available to Leaders, such as Leaven and Area Leaders' letter, the Leader pages of the LLLI Web site, online Leader chats, and the Community Network, which is an online resource for Leaders only;
+- access to LLLI as well as Area resources which are available to Leaders, such as Leader Today and Area Leaders' Letter, the Leader pages of the LLLI website, and online Leader chats;

 - attending LLL workshops and conferences as a Leader (usually at reduced prices for Leaders);

-- developing skills and interests at the national or international level;
+- developing skills and interests at the local or international level;

 - the continued opportunity to learn about breastfeeding and parenting with others who share LLL philosophy;

 - the positive effect of learning on family life;